[Agenda] It's the big Brexit vote This WEEK

 Plenary menu

-MEPs will also vote on a series of measures to punish human rights abuses, that would see an EU-wide visa ban, and freeze the financial assets, of individual culprits of such acts.

-Lawmakers are also set to vote to introduce financial penalties for pan-European political parties and foundations that deliberately breach data protection rules, in order to protect European democracies from foreign actors spreading misinformation or misusing personal data.
+MEPs will also vote on to introduce financial penalties for pan-European political parties and foundations that deliberately breach data protection rules, in order to protect European democracies from foreign actors spreading misinformation or misusing personal data.

 MEPs will vote on Tuesday on a new EU information system and on the upgrade of another system that will ensure information on border control and law enforcement is more efficiently shared.